imagej/imagej.github.io/_pages/plugins/c-elegans-beads-analysis.md

 ## Usage

 The plugin was written to quantify the ingestion of fluorescent beads by C. elegans worms in various experimental conditions.
-More specifically, the plugin was designed to anlyze 2D images where one of the channel shows the fluorescent beads while the other one is a transmited light image of the worms.
+More specifically, the plugin was designed to analyze 2D images where one of the channel shows the fluorescent beads while the other one is a transmited light image of the worms.

 Once the plugin is installed, you can analyze an image as follows: